-Last night, Brett Kunkle, Sean McDowell and I spent three hours training students for an upcoming Berkeley Missions trip.
+Not long ago, Brett Kunkle, Sean McDowell and I spent several days training students for a Berkeley Missions trip.
 These trips are fun but challenging.
-Approximately thirty Christian high school students will engage young men and women on the UC Berkeley campus next month, discussing issues related to theism, culture and worldview.
-These students will also interact with thoughtful atheist authors, speakers and student leaders during the trip.
-The resulting discussions will be robust, pointed, and sometimes hostile.
-In spite of the challenging nature of the excursion, our students usually begin this training with a naïve sense of confidence and (I hate to say it) apathy.
+Brett still leads these trips regularly, helping Christian high school students engage young men and women on the UC Berkeley campus.
+Once there, the students discuss issues related to theism, culture and worldview.
+These young Christians also interact with thoughtful atheist authors, speakers and student leaders during the trip.
+The resulting discussions are robust, pointed, and sometimes hostile.
+In spite of the challenging nature of the excursion, students usually begin this training with a naïve sense of confidence and (I hate to say it) apathy.
 Like many other Christians I meet across the country, our students need to understand the importance of case making before they will ever take a step toward becoming case makers.
-As we begin to train our group, we must overcome their apathy and naïve confidence.
+As we begin to train each group, we must overcome their apathy and naïve confidence.

 If you’ve tried to energize your own church, family or community about “apologetics” (Christian Case Making), you’ve probably experienced something similar.
 In fact, many of you have written to me, expressing this frustration: “How can I encourage my church to understand the need for Christian Case Making?”
 If you’ve ever found yourself asking a question like this, I have a potential solution: consider role-playing.